Akaflieg-Freiburg/enrouteManual/02-tutorialBasic/07-simulator.rst

-Connect your flight simulator
+Connect Your Flight Simulator
 =============================

 **Enroute Flight Navigation** can connect to flight simulator software.
-When setup correctly, position and traffic information is sent from the flight simulator via WiFi to the device that runs **Enroute Flight Navigation**.
+When setup correctly, position and traffic information is sent from the flight simulator via Wi-Fi to the device that runs **Enroute Flight Navigation**.

 The author has tested **Enroute Flight Navigation** with the following flight simulator programs.

 - `FlightGear`_
 - `X-Plane 11`_ for desktop computers

 Users have reported success with the following programs.